Wolves in Idaho, Montana could get federal oversight

-The Idaho Conservation League and the Endangered Species Coalition also on Wednesday urged federal officials to do a status review that could lead to relisting wolves under the Endangered Species Act.
+The Idaho Conservation League and the Endangered Species Coalition also urged federal officials to do a status review that could lead to relisting wolves under the Endangered Species Act.

 Both states' management of wolves was under federal oversight for five years after wolves were delisted about a decade ago.
 The groups said that oversight needs to be reinstated "because the previous five-year monitoring period has been demonstrated to be inadequate for ensuring long-term state commitments to a recovered gray wolf population."